-The vacuum lifter and it’s accessories approved for ATEX use are manufactured in stainless steel and are connected with ground/earth wires to make sure no static electricity can create an ignition.
-The lifting unit and accessories are therefore rated for zone 1 & 21 and every lower rated zone.
+The vacuum lifters and accessories approved for ATEX use are manufactured in stainless steel and are connected with ground/earth wires to make sure no static electricity can create an ignition.
+The ATEX lifter and accessories are therefore rated for zones 1 & 21 and every lower rated zone.

-All equipment approved for zone 1 and 21 will also be approved for use in ATEX zone with lower rat¬ing.
-Therefore TAWI VacuEasylift, accessories, compressed air driven ejector, ATEX approved stainless steel cranes etc. will work for zone 2 and 22.
+All equipment approved for zones 1 and 21 will also be approved for use in an ATEX zone with a lower rating.
+Therefore, the TAWI VacuEasylift, accessories, compressed air driven ejector and ATEX approved stainless steel cranes etc. will work for zones 2 and 22.

-In addition to above mentioned equipment, TAWI can provide a variety of electric ATEX pumps for zone 2 or 22, differentiated by GAS or DUST classification.
+In addition to the equipment mentioned above, TAWI can provide a variety of electric ATEX pumps for zone 2 or 22, differentiated by GAS or DUST classification.